mediamonks/generator-richmedia-temple/README.md

 It’s possible to make changes to this file while the preview server is running.

-**Note: in older versions of generator-richmedia-temple changes made to the .richmediarc file require stopping and restarting the dev server**
+> **_Note:_** in older versions of generator-richmedia-temple changes made to  the .richmediarc file require stopping and restarting the dev server.

 Go ahead and change content.bgcolor to something else and save the file.
 In the terminal, you’ll see the creative getting recompiled.
 Once done, you can refresh the preview page and see the changes you made reflected in the preview